 A Transport Guide to Angkor Wat and Angkor Archaeological Park

 We could almost write a standalone transport guide to Angkor Wat and Angkor Archaeological Park as the options are increasing all the time including a few we haven’t covered here in any depth yet, such as e-bikes and tours on horseback and by vesper.
-One ancient form of transport we ask you NOT to use is elephant.
+One ancient form of transport we ask you NOT to use is the elephant.

 How to Explore Angkor Archaeological Park by Tuk Tuk (Remork)